-Companies established in Macedonia and Macedonian tax residents are required to pay corporate tax.
-Non-residents should pay corporate income tax only for the part of the income which is attributable to the activity of their permanent business establishment in Macedonia and on certain types of income deemed generated in Macedonia (i.e. withholding taxes and taxation of permanent business establishment).
+Companies established in North Macedonia and tax residents are required to pay corporate tax.
+Non-residents should pay corporate income tax only for the part of the income which is attributable to the activity of their permanent business establishment in North Macedonia and on certain types of income deemed generated in North Macedonia (i.e. withholding taxes and taxation of permanent business establishment).

 Tax rate and tax base